Smoked Pork Butt

 - Spritz the pork all over, then continue cooking for 3 more hours, spritzing at one hour intervals.
 As you spritz, try to sweep across using your wrist to disperse the spray, instead of hitting any one spot too hard.

-- Check the pork with a thermometer, and ideally it should be around 165F.
+- Check the meat with a thermometer, and ideally it should be around 165F.
 If it's not at least 160F, check to see if the fat cap on top is split.
 If it is, proceed to the wrap.
 If it's not, keep cooking in 15 minute intervals, until the temperature reaches 160F.

 - Get a really large piece of aluminum foil that's four times as long as the pork, spritz the inside, then place the pork on the spritzed area, and spritz the pork as well.
 Wrap the pork up tightly with the foil.
 There should be a generous amount of foil encasing it, so the juices don't spill out.